alexjlockwood/AndroidDesignPatterns/_drafts/2014-11-01-activity-fragment-transitions-part1.md

 **Video 1.2** gives a nice illustration of content transitions and shared element transitions used in the Google Play Newsstand app.
 Although we can't be sure without looking at the Newsstand source code, my best guess is that the following transitions are used:

 * The exit and reenter content transitions for activity `A` (the calling activity) are both `null`.
-We can tell because the views in `A` are not animated when the user exits and reenters the activity.
+We can tell because the non-shared views in `A` are not animated when the user exits and reenters the activity.
 * The enter content transition for activity `B` (the called activity) uses a custom slide-in transition that shuffles the list items into place from the bottom of the screen.
 * The return content transition for activity `B` is a `TransitionSet` that plays two child transitions in parallel: a `Slide(Gravity.TOP)` transition targeting the views in the top half of the activity and a `Slide(Gravity.BOTTOM)` transition targeting the views in the bottom half of the activity.
 The result is that the activity appears to "break in half" when the user clicks the back button and returns to activity `A`.
-* The enter and return shared element transitions both use a `ChangeImageTransform`, causing the `ImageView` to be animated seamlessly across the two activities.
+* The enter and return shared element transitions both use a `ChangeImageTransform`, causing the `ImageView` to be animated seamlessly between the two activities.

 You've probably also noticed the cool circular reveal animation that plays under the shared element during the transition.
 We will cover how this can be done in a future blog post.
-For now, let's keep things simple and first familiarize ourselves with the Activity and Fragment transition APIs.
+For now, let's keep things simple and familiarize ourselves with the Activity and Fragment transition APIs.

 ### Introducing the Activity Transition API